 As noted above, students will be allowed to attempt each of the three parts of the Ph.D. qualification process twice.
 Students who fail any section of the Ph.D. qualification requirements after both of these tries will not be allowed to continue in the Ph.D. portion of the BME graduate program.
 With this consequence in mind, students and their faculty advisors should design and implement appropriate remediation plans so that the student is confident of their ability to pass the failed section at the second attempt.
 Remediation is automatic in the "Core competency" component - the student retakes the course(s) for which a grade of B or higher was not achieved.
-Remediation for the "Research competency" component is also clear - the student will be provided with a critique of their proposal and their oral defense of that proposal and given 4 months to revise and improve the proposal and their ability to defend it.
+Remediation for the "Research competency" component is also clear - the student will be provided with a critique of their proposal and their ability to defend it.
 Remediation for the "Knowledge integration and problem solving" component is at the discretion of the student and their academic and research advisors, but students are required to submit a formal remediation plan for review and approval by the GEC that acknowledges that the student has only one more opportunity to pass the oral exam.